hjd1964/OnStep/addons/St4Serial/SmartHandController/README.md

 # Catalogs
 At present, the SHC contains the following catalogs:
+- 408 stars up to magnitude 3.85.
+Includes most named stars.
-- Messier (109 objects, with M102 considered a duplicate)
+- Messier (109 objects, with M102 considered a duplicate).
 - Caldwell (all 109 objects)
 - Herschel (388 out of 400 objects)